jayanigunasekara/Deep-Learning-for-Chatbot/README.md

 2)Run Main.py and open the application running in local host (http://127.0.0.1:5000).

-3)This model is already trained, therefor you can directly start chatting.
-If there is any replacement in the data set, train the model again before start chatting.
+3)This model is not trained.
+Train the model before start chatting.